opil/documentation/docs/admin/OPIL/opil_server.md

 docker-compose version 1.24.1, build 4667896b
 ```

-The minimum required versions are listed in the table below but it's always a good idea to use the most latest version available.
+The minimum required versions are listed in the table below but it's always a good idea to use the latest version available.

 | Docker tool | Minimum version | This guide is tested with |
 | --- | --- | --- |